rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-multifactor-authentification-applications-for-cloud-office/index.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-Multi-factor authentication (MFA) requires users to give a second form of authentication when accessing their accounts.
+Multifactor authentication (MFA) requires users to give a second form of authentication when accessing their accounts.
 This second form of authentication is an extra layer of security and minimizes the chances of account compromise.